agittins/bermuda/README.md

 [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=agittins&repository=bermuda&category=Integration)

 You should now be able to add the `Bermuda BLE Trilateration` integration.
-Once you have done that, you need to restart Homeassistant, then in `Settings`, `Devices & Services` choose `Add Integration` and search for `Bermuda BLE Trilateration`.
+Once you have done that, you need to restart Home Assistant, then in `Settings`, `Devices & Services` choose `Add Integration` and search for `Bermuda BLE Trilateration`.
 It's possible that it will autodetect for you just by noticing nearby bluetooth devices.